chronotrope/HL7Reporter/README.txt

 by Ruben Robles
+Welcome to to my proof of concept HL7 Reporter:

 These Python classes provide a simple example of how Python classes can be implemented as standalone Jython scripts.
 I've even taken it a step further and have used knowledge gathered from